colorful-waving-national-flag-of-arizona-state-on-a-american-dollar-money-background-finance-concept-stockpack-adobe-stock

 Senior Fellow and Director, American Center for Transforming Education

 Dr. Keri D. Ingraham is a Senior Fellow at Discovery Institute and Director of the Institute’s American Center for Transforming Education.
-She is also a Senior Fellow at Independent Women’s Forum.
+She is also a Senior Fellow at Independent Women.
 Dr. Ingraham is a regularly requested guest for national television and podcast interviews, as well as for conference and event speaking engagements.
-Her articles have been published by The Wall Street Journal, New York Post, The Federalist, The Washington Times, The Epoch Times, Washington Examiner, The Daily Wire, Real Clear Education, The Daily Signal, National Review, The American Spectator, Daily Caller, and a host of other media outlets.
+Her articles have been published by The Wall Street Journal, New York Post, The Washington Post, The Federalist, The Washington Times, The Epoch Times, Washington Examiner, The Daily Wire, Real Clear Education, The Daily Signal, National Review, The American Spectator, Daily Caller, and a host of other media outlets.
 Her work has been featured by Fox News, referenced in The Wall Street Journal, and cited in countless publications.
-Dr. Ingraham has received several invitations to the White House and is quoted on the White House website.
-Additionally, she has advised Cabinet Members, Governors, and Members of the U.S. Congress.
+Dr. Ingraham has received several invitations to the White House, is a featured speaker in a White House video, and is quoted on the White House website.
+She has advised Cabinet Members, Governors, and Members of the U.S. Congress.
 Prior to joining Discovery Institute, Dr. Ingraham spent nearly two decades leading within the field of education as a national consultant, requested conference speaker, head of school, virtual and hybrid academy director, administrator, classroom teacher, and athletic coach.